 By Amy Riedel

 We have previously discussed how some founders might choose their business structure (here and here) and what organizational documents are necessary for formation depending on entity structure.
 Once you have decided on what type of entity you want to form, the next question becomes where you want to form it.
 For many for-profit businesses, this means incorporating in your home state.
 Some states, however, offer certain advantages for businesses that encourage incorporation even though the business may not be physically located in that state.
-This is something to consider when speaking to a firm like Inc Authority, or any other.
-As explained below, the key consideration becomes whether the added cost is worth the advantages of out-of-state incorporation.

 The Advantages of Out-of-State Incorporation: Delaware.